Kristin grew up in Buffalo, New York and moved immediately after the Bill’s fourth Super Bowl loss for better odds.

 She earned a PhD in Higher Education Administration and held academic positions at Penn State, University of Maryland, University of Alaska Anchorage, and Mat-Su College.
 She also taught a variety of subjects (from ballroom dancing to graduate statistics) and was chosen by Aims Community College students as 2016-17 Teacher of the Year.

 Kristin passed the Court of Master Sommeliers' Introductory Course Examination and travels the world looking for a good $10 bottle of wine.
 She speaks fluent German and crappy French.

 Now a full-time writer in Colorado, Kristin is a member of the Northern Colorado Writers Association, Rocky Mountain Fiction Writers, the Lighthouse Writers, Women’s Fiction Writers Association, and a steadfast weekly critique group.

-She has published dozens of articles for NOCO Style, 5280, The Coloradoan, and The Pint.
+She has published dozens of articles for Thirst, NOCO Style, 5280, The Coloradoan, and The Pint.
 Her personal essays have appeared in Writer's Digest, Women Writers-Women’s Books, Outpost, Mind+Body Magazine, and Regenerate Magazine.

 Her first manuscript, ELIZABETH SAILS, placed in the Top Ten and was selected as a Judges' Favorite in the 2017 Ink & Insights contest.
 Her essay, WAR BRIDE, won Honorable Mention for the 2018 New Millennium Writing Awards and is a finalist for the 2019 New Letters’ award in nonfiction.
 She is currently writing her second manuscript, VICTORIA FLOATS.

 She is represented by Madelyn Burt with Stonesong Literary.